Anders Carlson (American football)

-Anders Bjorn Carlson (ON-dərs bee-YORN; born June 16, 1998) is an American professional football placekicker.
+Anders Bjorn Carlson (ON-dərs bee-YORN; born June 16, 1998) is an American professional football kicker for the Birmingham Stallions of the United Football League (UFL).
 He played college football for the Auburn Tigers, and was selected by the Green Bay Packers in the sixth round of the 2023 NFL draft.
 As a placekicker, he has been recognized as both a high school and collegiate All-American as well as an All-Southeastern Conference (SEC) First Team and Lou Groza Award semifinalist selection.

 Early life

 Carlson attended and played football, soccer, and basketball at The Classical Academy (Titans) in Colorado Springs, Colorado.
 In 2014, as a sophomore, he made four of six field goal attempts with a long of 44 yards, as well as nine out of 10 extra-point attempts (PATs).
 In 2015, as a junior, he made 11 of 18 field goal attempts with a long of 52 yards, and 37 of 38 PATs.
 In 2016, as a senior, he made 13 of 23 field goal attempts, including a long of 51 yards, and all 49 of his PATs.

 Carlson was invited to and played in the 2017 Under Armour All-America Game.
 A three-star college prospect was the highest-rated prep kicker recruit in the nation coming out of high school.
 ESPN rated him a top-10 overall recruit prospect in the state of Colorado.
 He committed to play college football for the Auburn Tigers over scholarship offers from Oklahoma State and Vanderbilt.

 As a soccer player, Carlson helped the Titans to the 2014 and 2015 Class 4A State finals.